phproberto/lib_sample/README.md

 </form>
 ```

-The first field uses the `login` form rule (which is just a copy&rename of the standard `username` joomla rule) to validate a username/login.
+The first field uses the `sample.login` form rule (which is just a copy&rename of the standard `username` joomla rule) to validate a username/login.

-The second field uses a custom field defined inside the library (`sample`).
+The second field uses a custom field defined inside the library (`sample.list`).

+Note that we call our fields/rules with `prefix.field` and `prefix.rule`.
+That means that we use a custom prefix for them instead of the core fields `J` prefix.
+[Read why](http://phproberto.com/en/blog/26-joomla-form-fields-rules-right-way)